aadnanmo/Face-Detection/README.md

 # Face-Detection
+For all the necessary files go to: https://drive.google.com/drive/folders/18hMmVs4iFiTYBINuT7P66KNvo7ZGBFWB?usp=sharing
 ## Steps:
 1. Open the necessary_files.txt and go to the drive link.
 Download input.zip and LICT _YOLO.zip, face_detection.ipynb, prediction_test.ipynb in yoyr latop/pc and unzip then.
 2. Go to LICT_YOLO and open data converstion